brandonhorst/docs.lacona.io/docs/basics/getting-started.md

   If you told `npm init` that you do not need user settings, this would only contain an empty object.
 - `src` contains the source files which you will be editing.
-  - `extensions.jsx` is the javascript code of your addon.
-It should export an Array of Phrases called `default`.
+  - `index.jsx` is the javascript code of your addon.
+It should export an Array of Phrases called `extensions`.

 Once you install your packages, two new directories will be automatically created.
 You won't need to worry about these, but just know that they exist.

-- `build` contains the transpiled and browserified files.
+- `lib` contains the transpiled files.
 It should not be edited by hand.
 - `node_modules` contains the dependencies required to run and develop your addon.
 You should not need to modify this manually.